ooinaruhugh/GroebnerWalk.jl/README.md

 GroebnerWalk.jl is a Julia package providing implementations of Gröbner walk algorithms for computing Gröbner bases over fields on top of [Oscar.jl](https://oscar-system.github.io/Oscar.jl).

+Most of the functionality of this package is also contained in Oscar.jl.
+This version of the package serves as testbed for experiments and improvements independently from the development cycle of Oscar.jl.

 ## Usage

 GroebnerWalk.jl provides its entire functionality through the function `groebner_walk`.